draeder/symbols-list/README.md

 # symbols-list
 Get a list of all stock and crypto symbols supported by IEX, and their associated information.

-This is a work in progress as work to understand npm modules, so please don't mind the dust for now...
+This is a work in progress as I work to understand npm modules, so please don't mind the dust for now...

 # Usage